Visit our Insurance M&A site

 Hedge Fund 10.5x

-With the recent economic downturn and continued hikes in federal interest rates through Q2 2023, the financial M&A market has looked uncertain for sellers.
+With the recent economic downturn and hikes in federal interest rates through Q4 2023, the financial M&A market has looked uncertain for sellers.
 Whereas it used to be common for owners of financial service businesses to see more than a dozen bids for their company, they’re now seeing about half that number.
+However, 2024 is looking brighter with the prospect of the Fed lowering interest rates.

-The good news is that valuations haven’t declined; it’s simply harder to find an acquirer.
+Another bit of good news is that valuations haven’t declined; it’s simply been harder to find an acquirer.
 The realities of today’s market simply imply the need for more experienced deal representation.

 Financial services companies need a seasoned partner in their corner to find the right strategic partner and secure the optimal deal for them.
 Our team has learned to leverage fewer offers into a more streamlined deal process that capitalizes on buyer imperative to earn our clients a higher payout and more favorable deal structure.